ORSHIN/tropic-adf/README.md

 ### Generic AD Catalog for Constrained CMOS Devices

-An original [catalog/](catalog) created by the expert groups was reviewed, and slightly modified, and [catalog-mitre/](catalog-mitre) was created in following steps:
+An original [catalog/](catalog) created by the expert groups was reviewed and slightly modified, and [catalog-mitre/](catalog-mitre) was created in the following steps:
   - removed deprecated files and examples
   - created AD database files to closely reflect the MITRE EM3ED structure
-  - merged similar and overlaping AD objects
+  - merged similar and overlapping AD objects
-  - to improve consistency, we used the **Title Case** style (in dictionaries, and through ADs as a consequence) for v`surf`, `vect`, `model`, and `tag` terms.
+  - to improve consistency, we prefer the use of **Title Case** style (in dictionaries and through ADs as a consequence) for `surf`, `vect`, `model`, and `tag` terms.

-The resulting AD database files were validated, the non-compliance with respect to YAML and ADF standards was fixed.
+The resulting AD database files were validated, and noncompliance with respect to YAML and ADF standards was fixed.

 Additionally, dictionaries in [dicts/](dicts) were created to simplify validation.
-[Dictionaries](dicts) contain allowed phrases, and the description of `surf`, `vect`, `model`, and `tag`.
-Additionally they allow linkage with MITRE by Threat IDs (TID) connected to top-level attack vectors, and MITRE Device Properties (PID) connected to main attack surfaces.
+[Dictionaries](dicts) contain allowed phrases and the description of `surf`, `vect`, `model`, and `tag`.
+Additionally, they allow linkage with MITRE by Threat IDs (TID) connected to top-level attack vectors, and MITRE Device Properties (PID) connected to main attack surfaces.
-The `check_tool.py` enforces, that at least one (the most top-level) AD's attack surface must be linked with MITRE TID.
+The `check_tool.py` enforces that at least one (the most top-level) AD's attack surface must be linked with a MITRE TID.

-The resulting [catalog-mitre](catalog-mitre) contains deduplicated ADs interlinked with MITRE EM3ED by TIDs connected to top-level attack surface, and PIDs connected to top-level attack vectors allowing maping ADs to MITRE EM3ED threats and device properties.
+The resulting [catalog-mitre](catalog-mitre) contains deduplicated ADs interlinked with MITRE EM3ED by TIDs connected to top-level attack surfaces and PIDs connected to top-level attack vectors, allowing mapping ADs to MITRE EM3ED threats and device properties.

 ### AD Checker Tool Examples